k-harker/hass-autelis-integration/readme.md

     * Spa (this is the same as putting it in Spa mode)
     * Solar Heat
   * for the Aux (e.g. lights)
     * It will use the names configured in the Autelis controller.
-IIf the name starts with "AUX" or if the name is empty, it will not be included in Home Assistant.
+If the name starts with "AUX" or if the name is empty, it will not be included in Home Assistant.
   * for the Macros
     * It will use the names configured in the Autelis controller.
 If the name starts with "MACRO" or if the name is empty, it will not be included in Home Assistant.
 * Sensors for